atulravi/virtualmultimeter/README.md

 - Enjoy.

 # Software
-- Download the setup.exe file from the /software/Executables folder
+- Download the setup.exe file from the v1.0.0 Release.
+(Check releases tab.)
 - Finish the setup (Don't worry.
 Does not contain any viruses.
 Just python code that scans the serial port to give a o/p)
 - In the startup page, type the com port the voltmeter is connected to as is (eg: COM3 (or) com3)
 - Enjoy